appscode/blog/content/post/kubedb-v2022.10.18/index.md

 Use `IfReady` if you want to process the opsReq only when the database is Ready.
 And use `Always` if you want to process the execution of opsReq irrespective of the Database state.
 `spec.opsRequestOptions.timeout` specifies the maximum time for each step of the opsRequest(in seconds).
 If a step doesn't finish within the specified timeout, the ops request will result in failure.

+NB: We have also added Arbiter & HiddenNode support in MongoDB Autoscaler.
+We refer to the hidden-node corresponding section in MongoDB below, for that.

 Here is an example of the RedisAutoscaler object, where we want to autoscale the CPU & memory resources of the Redis pods.